 The construction of the proposed project is estimated to take 12 months, with all works to be completed within this time.
 The development will be a permanent feature with no decommissioning phase.
-The duration of the construction and operational phases will have no effects on European sites given the distances observed and indirect hydrological connectivity identified.
-The closest stream to the proposed development is Griffeen River, approximately 170m from the proposed development.
-This is a tributary to the River Liffey which enters Dublin bay more than 15km downstream.
-There is substantial dilution potential introduced by this pathway for the ecological processes of Dublin bay.
+The duration of the construction and operational phases will have no effects on European sites given the distances observed and indirect hydrological connectivity identified (detailed above).
 In addition to this the surface water drainage will be managed in accordance with the Greater Dublin Strategic Drainage Strategy (GDSDS) with attenuation in soft areas where possible (as per the South Dublin County Development Plan).
 Therefore, these effects are determined to be negligible.